-We recommend that learners hold formal English language and maths qualifications of at least Level 2, e.g.
+We recommend that learners hold formal English language, maths and core science qualifications of at least Level 2, e.g.

-GCSE English Language and maths (A- C / Grade 4 or above), or equivalent
+• GCSE English Language, maths and science (A- C / Grade 4 or above), or equivalent

 If English is not the learner's first language, an English language level of International English C1 (CEFR) is required.